space Skip to main content

 In the past, there were a variety of reasons why some months may not have been credited toward Income-Driven Repayment (IDR) loan forgiveness and Public Service Loan Forgiveness (PSLF)—for example, months when you were in a payment plan that wasn’t eligible.

-The payment count adjustment will count time toward IDR forgiveness, including:
+The payment count adjustment counted time toward IDR forgiveness, including:

 • Any months in a repayment status, regardless of the payments made, loan type, or repayment plan;

-• Twelve or more months of consecutive forbearance or 36 or more total months of forbearance;
+• Twelve or more months of consecutive forbearance or 36 or more total months of forbearance prior to July 1, 2024;

 • Any months spent in economic hardship or military deferments in 2013 or later;